homebound-team/truss/README.markdown

 ## Installation

-The recommended Truss installation involves checking a few `index.ts`/`package.json` files into a `truss/` subdirectory of your project, to provide a place for Truss configuration/customization, as well as an easy way to kick off the code generator (i.e. it keeps the Truss `ts-node` and `tsconfig.json` settings from interfering with your project's existing setup).
+The recommended Truss installation involves checking a few `index.ts`/`package.json` files into a `truss/` subdirectory of your project, to provide a place for Truss configuration/customization, as well as an easy way to kick off the code generator (i.e. it keeps Truss's `package.json`/`tsconfig.json` from interfering with your project's existing setup).

 In your current project, run (todo script/make this shorter):